sruthy-sn91/stock_price_forecasting/README.md

 - Transformer model definition in PyTorch
 - Training loop with validation
 - Inference script for generating predictions
-- (Optional) Streamlit app for a simple GUI
+- Streamlit app for a simple GUI

 ## Getting Started